lastdev/Addons/HandyNotes_WarWithin/RECENT_CHANGES.md

-## Changed in v82
+## Changed in v96

-* Undermine: add some missing loot, and a hidden shirt
+* K'aresh: adjustments to a few coordinates
-* Delves: story progress achievements weren't showing on the Undermine delve tooltips
+* Fix an issue where trait-gated points weren't correctly displaying on first login